khippert5/react-intl-phone3/README.md

 For usage and abilities please see: https://github.com/bl00mber/react-phone-input-2 If this connection is severed, please contact me to revert readme back to usage.

-## Attional feature(s)
+## Additional feature(s):
-autoCountry - Allows country guessing to be turned on/off.
+autoSelectCountry - Allows country guessing to be turned on/off.
 Default is true.
 Turning off will default to the defaultCountry.
+This is best used when autoFill is triggered.
+This will ensure that country is not guessed and forces the user to change the flag drop down to select dialcode

 ```
-autoCountry={false}
+autoSelectCountry={false}

 ```

 Best use case for autoCountry:
 ```
-autoCountry={false}
+autoSelectCountry={false}
 autoFormat={false}
 autoPlaceholder={false}
 countryCodeEditable={false}